 - Do you think the miners were treated fairly by the Forrest Government?
 Why or why not?

-- Look up the Australian Natives' Association.
+- Find out more about the Australian Natives' Association.
 Why were they so in favour of Federation?
 What were their other agendas?

 Australian Natives’ Association